Director of Publishing Integrity and Partner Services

 Finally, the challenge of creating generalized recommendations was discussed by Fennell.
 She noted that different publishers have different policies and take different measures to correct the record.
 But because the working group was a good representative sample of publishers, finding common ground wasn’t too hard.
 A bigger challenge is that disciplines are very different, and it is hard to find solutions that work across disciplines.
 The recommendations are not exclusive to the life sciences, but that is where most of the data are available, and image analysis tools are trained on life science data.
 A lot of work needs to be done in other subject areas.
 The recommendations may need to be more general in the future.

 Jana Christopher, Image Integrity Analyst at FEBS Press, wrapped up the session with a deep dive into how to identify image integrity issues.
 There is a clear distinction between individual misconduct and systematic fabrication of research data (paper mills).
 Christopher works mostly in biochemistry, so most of the techniques are focused on western blots and gels, microscopy images, photos of animals and plants, plots, and graphs.
 She uses Photoshop to enhance images to find manipulation.
 She changes contrast, uses color tones, rotates panels, and looks at edges of images because that is often where overlaps will happen.
 Cloning of an image is hard to detect because there is no obvious manipulation.
-She says to always look for odd cuts in the image, as this means the author has assembled the image via copy and paste (Figures 1 and 2).
+She says to always look for odd cuts in the image, as this means the author has assembled the image via copy and paste (Figure 1).
 You often need the raw data to detect these problems.
 There are automated screening tools that are good at picking up duplication, but they are not as good at detecting manipulation.
 The tools are improving, but people are still better at going deep into the forensic investigation.